Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Analysis of the FM-LBR

-Note that an important part of the discussion in \cite{NS09} is devoted to the special case where the vectors $(b_1, \cdots, b_d)$ have \emph{large integer} coefficients, the Gram matrix is computed with respect to the standard euclidean scalar product, and the complexity of an elementary operation ($+,-,\times, /$) among integers is not $\cO(1)$ but depends on the size of these integers.
+Note that an important part of the discussion in \cite{NS09} is devoted to the special case where the vectors $(b_1, \cdots, b_\dim)$ have \emph{large integer} coefficients, the Gram matrix is computed with respect to the standard euclidean scalar product, and the complexity of an elementary operation ($+,-,\times, /$) among integers is not $\cO(1)$ but depends on the size of these integers.
 This more subtle notion of complexity, named bit complexity, is not relevant in our setting. \end{proof}

-In dimension $d=2$, the algorithm mentioned un Theorem \ref{thRed} mimicks the search for the greatest common divisor of two integers, and is often referred to as Gauss's algorithm \cite{NS09}.
+The two dimensional version of the algorithms mentioned in Theorem \ref{th:Red} dates back to Lagrange \cite{L1773}, and mimicks the search for the greatest common divisor of two integers.
 This algorithm uses only a pair $(u,v)$ of (mutable) variables in $\Z^2$, initialized as the canonical basis of $\R^2$.
-The pair $(u,v)$ becomes a $M$-reduced basis at the end of the following loop, which takes at most $\cO(\ln \kappa(M))$ iterations. $\mathrm{Round}$ denotes rounding to a closest integer.
+The pair $(u,v)$ becomes an $M$-reduced basis at the end of the following loop, which takes at most $\cO(\ln \kappa(M))$ iterations. $\mathrm{Round}$ denotes rounding to a closest integer.